casualGamer-dev/Nuon/src/lib/dispatch/lib_dispatch.md

-This is not a fancy multi-threaded many-to-many dispatcher as you may be used to from more sophisticated architectures: this dispatcher is intended only for use in improving Tor's architecture.
+This is not a fancy multi-threaded many-to-many dispatcher as you may be used to from more sophisticated architectures: this dispatcher is intended only for use in improving Nuon's architecture.